-What’s more, to replace the nutrients found in eliminated foods, keto dieters often need dietary supplements, which the FDA doesn’t regulate and may interfere with medications or introduce new risks.
+What’s more, to replace the nutrients found in eliminated foods, keto dieters often need dietary supplements.
 “When you rely on dietary supplements and animal foods on the keto diet, it gets expensive,” London says.
 And don’t forget potentially unpleasant side effects like “keto flu” and “keto breath.”

 How to try it:

 - Choose unsaturated fats.
-Plant-based sources of polyunsaturated and monounsaturated fats from veggies, legumes, oils, nuts, seeds, avocado, and more are welcome—and encouraged—across all myWW colours.
+Plant-based sources of polyunsaturated and monounsaturated fats from veggies, legumes, oils, nuts, seeds, avocado, and more are welcome—and encouraged.

 - Notice the types of carbs you’re eating.
 On WW, you can use your SmartPoints Budget any way you’d like.
-But as you start tracking the foods you eat, take note: Are the carbohydrates you’re choosing refined (i.e., crackers, chips, or doughnuts in the break room) or whole grains and produce?
+But as you start tracking the foods you eat, take note: Are the carbohydrates you’re choosing refined (i.e., crackers, chips, or doughnuts) or whole grains and produce?
 “Choosing more nutrient-dense, unprocessed carbs regularly is part of a health-promoting pattern of eating,” London says.

 - Build meals around ZeroPoint foods (depending on your colour).
-Seafood, low-carb vegetables, low-fat poultry, eggs, plain nonfat Greek yogurt, and berries are staples of the keto diet, and are included on the Blue and Purple ZeroPoint lists.
+Seafood, low-carb vegetables, low-fat poultry, eggs, plain low-fat yoghurt, and berries are staples of the keto diet, and are included on the Blue and Purple ZeroPoint lists.

-What it is: Intermittent fasting—or IF—is an approach to eating that requires you to partially or fully abstain from food and caloric beverages for a given period of time, like only eating within an eight-hour window each day.
+What it is: Intermittent fasting is an approach to eating that requires you to partially or fully abstain from food and beverages for a given period of time, like only eating within an eight-hour window each day.

 Is it healthy?
 “There’s not a strong or large body of evidence in humans on intermittent fasting for long-term health or weight management,” London says.
 That said, if timing meals and snacks helps you plan them more strategically or get to bed earlier (more on that below), this approach to eating could benefit you.
 “If you know you’ve only got a certain amount of time to eat, you may be more primed to plan ahead for those times in which you are eating, so that you don’t waste time or graze mindlessly,” London says, adding that tracking during the hours when you’re not fasting can help, too.